PZR Grom: Operational history

 The 'Grom' has been used by Polish Land Forces since 1995.
 It is also exported to other countries, including Georgia which bought 30 launchers and 100 missiles in 2007.
 According to press releases during the Russo-Georgian War, Polish-made GROM missiles targeted Russian planes and helicopters 20 times, 12 missiles were fired out of which 9 hit their targets, and most likely shot down a Su-25.

-Indonesian Army bought around 152 Grom missiles as part of Kobra (Aster) V-SHORAD system, including four Poprad mobile launchers, 12 ZUR-23-2 kg-I launchers and 76 missiles delivered in 2007 and the second such system ordered in 2006.
+The Indonesian Army bought around 152 Grom missiles as part of Kobra (Aster) V-SHORAD system, including four Poprad mobile launchers, 12 ZUR-23-2 kg-I launchers and 76 missiles delivered in 2007 and the second such system ordered in 2006.

 In March 2012, Peru chose the winners of a $140 million competition meant to upgrade its air defence systems, choosing among others 50 Grom launchers and six Poprad mobile launchers.
 However, there have been no reports of the deal being finalized.

 Political relevance

-In late 2008 Russian press claimed that Russian Army personnel had found Polish GROM missiles in Chechnya.
-Polish press immediately reacted accusing Russia of fabricating evidence which links Poland to that conflict, claiming that missiles were moved by Russians from Georgia to Chechnya.
+In late 2008, the Russian press made claims that Russian Army personnel had discovered Polish GROM missiles in Chechnya.
+In response, the Polish press quickly reacted and accused Russia of fabricating evidence to falsely link Poland to the conflict.
+The Polish press claimed that the missiles had actually been moved by Russians from Georgia to Chechnya.